dackerjames/microrobot_library/README.md

 ## 3D Geometry Creation

 The `gdsiistl` folder is a program to extrude layers from a GDSII 2D layout file into 3D geometry in STL format, primarily for 3D rendering.

+This can be used to make photorealistic 3D rendered images of designs.
+See https://bamlab.berkeley.edu/wiki/rendering for details.